vinaykevadia/moz/README.md

 #Moz

-Simple library to make requests against the free SeoMoz API This is Fork off jongotlin/SeoMoz.
+This a is Fork off jongotlin/SeoMoz!
+Simple library to make requests against the free SeoMoz API.

 ##Use